stormpath/stormpath.github.io/source/guides/multi-tenant/index.markdown

 ---
 layout: doc
 lang: guides
-title: Multi-Tenant Applications with Stormpath
+title: Multi-Tenant SaaS Applications with Stormpath
 ---

-In this guide, we discuss what a multi-tenant application is and how to partition and model user data for multi-tenancy.
-We will also show how to build a multi-tenant application faster and more securely with Stormpath, a cloud-hosted user management service, that easily supports multi-tenant user models.
+In this guide, we discuss what a multi-tenant SaaS application is and how to model user data for SaaS apps serving many organizations.
+We will also show how to build a multi-tenant SaaS application faster and more securely with Stormpath, a cloud-hosted user management service, that easily supports multi-tenant user models.

 ## What is Stormpath?